Rejection of a health claim for isomaltulose

 Background

 The European Food Safety Authority (EFSA) delivered an opinion on a health claim targeted at the general population submitted by BENEO GmbH, proposing that “Consumption of foods/drinks containing isomaltulose (PalatinoseTM) replacing other sugars contributes to normal energy-yielding metabolism yet via a slower hydrolysis”.
-The scope of the scientific evaluation was restricted to the contribution of isomaltulose as a source of glucose to normal energy-yielding metabolism with the agreement of the applicant.
-In its scientific opinion of September 2021, EFSA established, on the basis of the data presented, a cause-and-effect relationship between the consumption of isomaltulose and its contribution to normal energy-yielding metabolism.
+The scope of the scientific evaluation was restricted to the contribution of isomaltulose as a source of glucose to normal energy-yielding metabolism, with the agreement of the applicant.
+EFSA (2021) established a cause-and-effect relationship between the consumption of isomaltulose and its contribution to normal energy-yielding metabolism.
 However, since the contribution to energy-yielding metabolism is not specific to isomaltulose, EFSA could not set conditions of use for this claim.
-That conclusion is also in line with Commission Regulation (EU) 2015/83 concerning glucose.
+That conclusion is in line with Regulation (EU) 2015/83 concerning glucose.

 According to Regulation 1924/2006, health claims must be truthful, clear, reliable, and useful to the consumer in choosing a healthy diet.
 A health claim can only be made if the average consumer can be expected to understand the beneficial effects as expressed in the claim.
 The Regulation states that health claims made on foods are prohibited unless they are authorised by the Commission and included in a list of permitted claims.